 A multi-jurisdictional pension plan (MJPP) is a pension plan that provides benefits for plan members (active, former or retired) in two or more Canadian jurisdictions.

-Ontario joined the federal government and several of the provinces to harmonize pension regulation for MJPPs effective July 1, 2020.
-The 2020 Agreement Respecting Multi-Jurisdictional Pension Plans covers the following jurisdictions:
+Ontario joined the federal government and several of the provinces to harmonize pension regulation for MJPPs effective July 1, 2020, through the 2020 Agreement Respecting Multi-Jurisdictional Pension Plans (2020 Agreement).
+The 2020 Agreement has been amended effective July 1, 2023, and now covers the following jurisdictions:

 - British Columbia